 Translation: full

-30.7 crs t bone medium rare 1321578 1920x1280One might ask, “What’s wrong with being full?”
-The Hebrew word for full, שבע (śā•ḇăʽ, pronounced “sah-ḇăh”), is usually used to communicate satisfaction with physical nourishment (first in Exodus 16:8).
-It describes God’s provision of meat and bread to the Israelites escaping from Egypt in order to satisfy their desire for food.
-The text implies a direct, yet inverse, relationship between a full stomach and personal knowledge of God.
-Too full a stomach dulls receptivity to communication from God.
+We might ask, “What’s wrong with being full?”
+The Hebrew word for “full,” שבע (śā•ḇăʽ, pronounced “sah-ḇăh”), usually denotes satisfaction from physical nourishment.
+First in Exodus 16:8, it describes God providing bread and then meat to the Israelites escaping from Egypt, satisfying their need for food.
+Yet this proverb implies an inverse relationship between a full stomach and personal trust in God.
+A full stomach dulls our conversation with God?
 Can it be that simple?

-Does a full stomach bring thankfulness?
-Or does it foster self-centered independence?
-When fully satisfied, what do you say to God?
-Thank you or goodbye?
-Someone once said, “Empty stomachs have no ears.”
-But it seems that stuffed bellies need hearing aids.
-Agur knew his own tendency to ignore God when he felt fully satisfied.
-Avoiding dependence on God is a natural human tendency, at least for the first Adam.
+Does a full stomach bring thankfulness, or encourage self-centered independence?
+When fully satisfied, do we say to God, Thank you?
+Or goodbye?
+Someone once said, “Empty stomachs have no ears,” but it seems stuffed bellies need hearing aids.
+Agur knew his own tendency to ignore God, whenever he felt fully satisfied.
+Ignoring our dependency on God is a natural human tendency, at least since the first Adam.
 The second Adam does not have this problem.

 Who is the LORD?

 What’s wrong with denying the LORD?
-According to the text the LORD is also God.
-When we see the word “Lord” all in uppercase as “LORD,” it refers to the personal name of God the Almighty.
-It appears first in the Bible in Exodus 3:13-15 where it translates as “I AM WHO I AM,” comprised of the Hebrew equivalent of the letters YHWH, the proper name of God.
-For many years YHWH has been transliterated at Yahweh or sometimes translated as Jehovah.
+As this proverb says, the LORD is also God.
+When we see the word “Lord” in uppercase, as “LORD,” it utters the personal name of God the Almighty.
+This proper name appears first at Exodus 3:13-15, where it translates as, “I AM WHO I AM,” comprised of the Hebrew equivalent of the letters YHWH.
+For many years, YHWH has been transliterated, “Yahweh,” or translated, “Jehovah.”
 Refer to Proverbs 19:17 to learn more.

-Here’s the point: The LORD is the name of a person, not a force or a principle.
-Thus to deny the LORD is to deny, and potentially offend, a person—in this case the most important person in existence.
+Here’s the point: The LORD is the name of a person, not a force or a cosmic principle.
+So, to deny the LORD is to deny and offend a person—the most important person in (and beyond) the universe.
 Deny Him at your peril.
-Agur wanted to avoid denying God but he also wanted to avoid insulting God.
+Agur wanted never to deny God, but more, he wanted to avoid insulting Him.

 Insulting God

-People will accept bribes easier if their income is inadequate.
-Often, police forces and public servants are paid very low wages so many of them accept bribes to supplement their income.
+People accept bribes more easily if their income is marginal.
+In poorer countries, policemen and government clerks are paid very low wages, so many accept bribes to supplement their income.
 Scarcity indirectly encourages dishonesty.
 Adequate pay keeps a person from excessive temptation.
 Note that the text begins and ends with the same theme: Honesty.

-The optimal amount of money maximizes not our assets but our relationship with God.
-Optimize your wealth but maximize your relationship with God Almighty.
-This is your financial sweet spot.
+The optimal amount of wealth does not maximizes our assets, but our relationship with God.
+Praying smart, optimizing our wealth, and maximizing our relationship with God Almighty is our financial sweet spot.

 Our Maker, Saviour, and Friend

-Jesus warned His followers that riches can easily impair their ability to perceive spiritual realities.
-Wealth in and of itself is not evil, otherwise it would not be given to Jesus Christ, the Lamb of God, as noted in Revelation 5:12.
+Jesus warned His followers that riches easily impair their ability to trust in Him.
+In itself, wealth is not evil; otherwise it would not be given to Jesus Christ, the Lamb of God, as seen in Revelation 5:12.
 The trouble starts when wealth is pursued as a primary life goal.

-Jesus taught His followers how to pray in Luke 11:1-3.
-He advised that people ask for provisions, “daily bread.”
-Why didn’t Jesus advise to ask for more than just “daily” (or “needful” as some translate it), and why just “bread?”
-I believe the text gives us the answer.
-Having too much usually leads to an independent spirit, and an independent spirit is fatal!
-How’s that?
-Disconnection from the life-source is always unwise!
+Jesus taught His followers how to pray at Luke 11:1-3.
+He counselled us to ask simply for our “daily bread,” not sirloin for the next twelve months.
+Why didn’t Jesus tell us to ask for more?
+And why just “bread?”
+This proverb gives us the answer: excess leads to an independent spirit, and an independent spirit is fatal!
+How?
+Turning away from the source of life is always deadly!

 Which of these steps, if any, does Jesus want you to take now?
 Ask Him.